cylondata/twister2/docs/deployment/kubernetes/twister2-kubernetes-install.md

 ## Providing Rack and Datacenter information to Twister2

 Twister2 can use rack names and data center names of the nodes when scheduling tasks.
-There are two ways administrators and user can provide this information.
+There are two ways administrators and users can provide this information.

 **Through Configuration Files**:
 Users can provide the IP addresses of nodes in racks in their clusters.
 In addition, they can provide the list of data centers with rack data in them.